DoD-Platform-One/Anchore/docs/README.md

 ## Tests

 The tests folder contains all tests and additional dependencies (test values, etc) needed for executing tests in the CI pipeline.

-# TODOs

-1. The Postgres and Redis images being used are not from IronBank.
-There appears to be an issue using the IronBank Postgres image for Anchore - this needs more investigation.
-In addition, the Redis image being pulled from the upstream Helm chart is several versions beyond what IronBank contains.